Are We Raising a Generation of Mouth Breathers?

 Why awareness is growing

 For decades, airway health and oral function were often overlooked in mainstream healthcare discussions.
-However, a shift is happening as collaboration between various healthcare professionals, including dentists, orthodontists, ENTs, sleep physicians, lactation consultants, myofunctional therapists, and functional healthcare practitioners, is now driving a conversation focused on prevention and early intervention.
+However, a significant shift is taking place as healthcare professionals across various fields, dentists, orthodontists, ENTs, sleep physicians, lactation consultants, myofunctional therapists, and functional healthcare practitioners, are coming together to focus on prevention and early intervention.
+This collaboration is driving a much-needed conversation about the importance of airway health and its impact on overall wellness.

 How myofunctional therapy is changing lifelong wellness